barrymichaeldoyle/go-trading-bot/README.md

 # Go Trading Bot

-A Personal project to help get myself familiar with Golang
+A Personal project to help get myself familiar with GoLang